FelixAburto/Detection-Engineering/README.md

 <h3>Attack Execution</h3>

-To launch this attack we are going to execute a .bat script that I have provided named "Reverse Shell.bat" on our Windows 11 VM.
-First, on our Parrot OS VM inside the Metasploit console enter the command "run" to have the multi-handler start listening for the payload.
-Next, on our Windows 11 VM execute the .bat file and wait until the reverse shell has spawned.
-Now that we have a reverse shell we are going to navigate to the directory containing our txt file.
+o launch this attack, we will execute a .bat script named "Reverse Shell.bat" on our Windows 11 VM.
+First, on our Parrot OS VM, enter the command run inside the Metasploit console to start the multi-handler listening for the payload.
+Next, on our Windows 11 VM, execute the .bat file and wait until the reverse shell has spawned.
+Once the reverse shell is established, navigate to the directory containing the "Valuable Company Data - DO NOT HAXXX.txt" file.

 <p align="center">
 <img src="https://i.imgur.com/dlMLo38.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Finally we are going to exfiltrate the txt file by creating an http server via python.
-Afterwards, connect to the http server with a browser and download the file.
+Finally, we are going to exfiltrate the text file by creating an HTTP server using Python.
+Once the server is running, connect to it with a browser and download the file.

 <p align="center">
 <img src="https://i.imgur.com/3O8EvvB.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>